zzzprojects/EntityFramework-Plus/docs2/pages/documentations/query-filter.md

 Global filter can be used by any context.

-Global filter is normally preferred in most scenario over instance filter since the filter code is centralized in one method over being spread in multiple methods.
+Global filter is normally preferred in most scenarios over instance filter since the filter code is centralized in one method over being spread in multiple methods.

 {% include template-example.html %}
 ```csharp